 Leza’s wealth of knowledge comes from devoting her entire career to health care.
 Starting from within the ranks of the Medical Services Association, Leza has provided strategic innovation and direction in several positions, continually improving the patient experience throughout her rise to lead Pacific Blue Cross’ Health and Dental Claims division.

 Leza holds positions on various national and provincial committees, including the Canadian Blue Cross National Benefits and Management Claims Committee, the National Electronic Claims Standards Executive Steering Committee.
 Leza’s community work includes her position as a director and Chair of Board of Governs of the Burnaby Board of Trade, a director for Sharing our Future Foundation, a public representative on the College of Optometrists Governance and Nominations Committee and the Quality Assurance Committee, a public representative on the College of Pharmacists Discipline Committee, and a public representative on the Charlford House Governance Committee.

 Sr. Vice President & Chief Strategy and Information Officer

-Barry holds a Bachelor of Arts in Economics from York University and an MBA from the Schulich School of Business and is a passionate father, skier and traveler.
+Barry holds a Bachelor of Arts (Hons) from York University and an MBA from the Schulich School of Business.

 Sr. Vice-President, Chief Revenue Officer & Chief Operating Officer, BC Life